SwaragThaikkandi/Sliding_MdRQA/README.md

 # Implementing Sliding Window MdRQA to get Summary Statistics Estimate of MdRQA measures from the Data
-This is a brief tutorial about how to use the functions provided in the github repository.
-Here, we are providing codes, using which the RQA measures can be estimated.
-However, we uses a parameter search for finding the embedding dimension.
-This is a step by step tutorial
+This is a step by step tutorial about how to use the functions provided in the github repository.
+Here, we are providing codes, using which the RQA measures can be estimated after a parameter search for finding the embedding dimension.
-## import packahges
+## import packages
 We will begin with importing packages and functions.
 Note that the python files should be copied to the mail analysis directory
 ```python
 import numpy as np